Accelerate Candidate Screening with AI-Enabled Recruitment

 3. Job Interviews

 Job interviews are a great way to gauge an applicant’s personality, interest, and understanding of the job.
+They are a fundamental component of methods for screening candidates, providing deeper insights into their potential.
 It is also a chance to ask questions and gain an understanding of a candidate’s past experiences and motivations.
 Knowing how to conduct job interviews properly is essential for the interviewing process and the successful onboarding of new employees.
 Setting aside the necessary time and resources to plan and prepare for job interviews can help make the process smoother and result in more accurate decisions.

 4. Resume Screening/Review